Kapiti Island: Birds

-Kapiti Island is one of Wellington region's “coastal habitats of significance for indigenous birds”.
-It provides predator free nesting habitat to little blue penguins, red-billed gulls, white-fronted terns and the reef heron.
-A further four Nationally Threatened or At Risk species occur on the coast of Kapiti Island including the black shag, the Caspian tern, the pied shag and the variable oystercatcher.
+Kapiti Island is one of Wellington region's "coastal habitats of significance for indigenous birds".
+It provides predator-free nesting habitat to little blue penguins, red-billed gulls, white-fronted terns and reef herons.
+A further four Nationally Threatened or At Risk species occur on the coast of Kapiti Island – the black shag, Caspian tern, pied shag and variable oystercatcher.